jvalentino/open-drill/README.md

 * Financial gain can be done through support, plugins, and books

+# Status

+Inactive.

+I have worked on this on and off for years, and the current state is that it visually has only the abilty to have marching fields in different windows.
+Behind the scenes at has the entire math and marcher engine, but then we need to start adding plugins one at a time, like the line tool.

 # Why?

-Take into account that VDrill this was written in 2000 by music major at TCU.
-At the time there was no unit testing, continuous integration, or any type of static analysis.
-There was also a missing of the basics of computer science, but I managed and used it as a learning project.
+Take into account that VDrill this was written in 2000, and at the time there was no unit testing, continuous integration, or any type of static analysis.
 Overtime I tried to improve things, but it would always be limited by design decisions I would be unable to change without better automated testing in place.

 The only way to add a lot of the requested functionality in a way that would be more maintainable, I have determined would require starting this again from the ground up.
 I could also take advantage of all that fancy computer science undergraduate and graduate education, and the 15 years of software industry experience.
 This is why I am making another attempt at this.